Most of our exposure to air pollution happens indoors

 However, indoor ozone is not the only problem.
 There are many sources of air pollution indoors.
 When we cook, particularly with natural gas, and when frying meat at high temperatures, we produce nitrogen oxides and particulate matter.
 Cleaning can produce fragrance compounds (called volatile organic compounds) as well as particulate matter.
 Burning candles can also produce nitrogen oxides and particulate matter, and also volatile organic compounds if scented.

-Some of these compounds are emitted directly and some of them can further react – such as with ozone – to form new air pollutants.
+Some of these compounds are emitted directly and some of them can further react—such as with ozone—to form new air pollutants.
 Consequently, indoor air quality depends largely on indoor activities and how well-ventilated a building is.

-Over the last 50 years or so, buildings have become more airtight with increased energy efficiency measures – a trend that is likely to continue.
-Over the same period, people in many countries have been spending an increasing amount of time indoors – in homes, commuting or at work.
+Over the last 50 years or so, buildings have become more airtight with increased energy efficiency measures—a trend that is likely to continue.
+Over the same period, people in many countries have been spending an increasing amount of time indoors—in homes, commuting or at work.
 Children in the UK were recently estimated to be spending only just over an hour outdoors each day.
 As a result, most of our exposure to air pollution happens indoors, even if the pollutants are formed outdoors.

 Yet while ventilation will dilute emissions from indoor sources, it will also allow more ozone indoors that could initiate chemical reactions.
 It is clearly a complex picture.